-Map 35 - location of the pharmacies providing the emergency hormonal contraception service in 2019/20
+Map 31 - location of the pharmacies providing the emergency hormonal contraception service in 2019/20

 Eight of the pharmacies provided this service in 2018/19 and nine in 2019/20.
-In 2020/21 13 pharmacies were commissioned to provide the service and 13 are commissioned in 2021/22.
+In 2020/21 13 pharmacies are commissioned to provide the service and ten have provided it at the time this document was drafted.